 The power of the mind has no limits and many mental health issues originate because the mind is used to interpret events in a more negative way than reality is, which triggers many unpleasant and sometimes drowning emotions that lead to mental health problems.
 Anxiety or depression are examples of this.

 Whatever we think, we are going to feel

 Thoughts and emotions are connected, and whatever we think, we are going to feel.
-If we are used to think that every problem is unbearable, that things will go wrong, that people is against us, that life is against us, that we can’t do anything right, that is how we will feel.
-If instead we see the world from a more realistic perspective, and see problems as part of life, we belief we are capable of overcoming difficulties, and we trust the process, the emotions that will come up will be completely different.
-By having different patterns of thoughts, the mind creates totally different realities.
+If we are used to thinking that every problem is unbearable, that things will go wrong, that people are against us, that life is against us, that we can’t do anything right, that is how we will feel.
+If instead we see the world from a more realistic perspective and see problems as part of life, we believe we are capable of overcoming difficulties, and we trust the process, the emotions that will come up will be completely different.
+By having different patterns of thought, the mind creates totally different realities.

-A wrong interpretation of the reality can not only lead to sadness, guilty, frustration, anger or hopelessness, it is scientifically proven that higher levels of stress and anxiety have a negative impact in the immune system.
+A wrong interpretation of reality can not only lead to sadness, guilt, frustration, anger or hopelessness, it is scientifically proven that higher levels of stress and anxiety have a negative impact on the immune system.
 It can also influence our sleep or levels of energy and many other aspects of our health and wellbeing.